Peonies requiring ants to bloom is a myth! Peonies and ants have a symbiotic relationship where insect and plant benefit from their interactions.

 Why Do Peonies Attract Ants?

-Once the ants have eaten the nectar, they will move on to another food source.
+After the ants have eaten the nectar, they will move on to another food source.

 Are Ants Bad for Peonies?